 Back up data on your smartphone or tablet.
 This is good to do in case your device is lost, stolen or just stops working one day.
 Data can easily be backed up to a computer or to a back-up service, which may be offered by your mobile carrier.

 Have the ability to remotely remove data from your device if it is lost or stolen.
 A "remote wipe" protects data from prying eyes.
 If the device has been backed up, the information can be restored on a replacement device or the original (if you get it back).
 A number of reputable apps can enable remote wiping.

-To learn more about safely using smartphones and tablets, see the Federal Trade Commission's Computer Security Web page at www.consumer.ftc.gov/topics/online-security.
+To learn more about safely using smartphones and tablets, see the Federal Trade Commission's Online Privacy & Security Web page at https://consumer.ftc.gov/identity-theft-and-online-security/online-privacy-and-security.